CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling_scheme/README.md

 This extension enables the [3D Tiles JSON](../../specification/schema/tileset.schema.json) to support streaming tilesets with implied subdivision.
-When subdivision is implied, it enables simplification at every stage of the tileset's lifetime: querying tree structure from the server, data storage on the client, as well as simplification and optimization of algorithms involved with traversal and analysis.
+When subdivision is implied, it enables simplification at every stage of the tileset's lifetime: querying tree structure from the server, data storage on the client, as well as simplification and optimization of algorithms involved with the structure of the tree such as traversal, visibility, arbitrary  selection of tiles in a region, ray casting, analysis, etc.
 The tileset.json only needs to supply the information needed so that any tile can derive attributes like `geometricError`, `boundingVolume`, `refine`, etc.
 This cuts down the size and verbosity of the tileset.json.
-Also, because the access to information describing any part of tree structure is predictable, random access queries on the tree are possible.
+Because the access to information describing any part of tree structure is predictable, random access queries on the tree are possible.

+Because subdivision is predicable, the only information regarding the tree structure that needs to be queried from the server is whether a tile exists or not.
+Only 1 bit per tile is needed for this.
+For explicit tilesets, per-tile information is a little over 300 bytes.
+This simplified approach reduces IO and allows easier interoperability with other standards.

 TODO: include a representative image here